The Ultimate Guide to Year-End Giving

 Wrapping Your Year-End Campaign

 Your year-end giving campaign isn’t over once you’ve launched and executed it.
+Now it’s time to follow up and share your results!

 1. Say Thank You

-Everyone likes feeling appreciated… including your donors.
+Everyone likes feeling appreciated—including your donors.

-And of course, don’t forget to send everyone tax receipts for their donations — one of the biggest thanks of all!
+And of course, don’t forget to send everyone tax receipts for their donations—one of the biggest thanks of all!

 2. Share Your Impact